vcredent/bright/README.md

 - `CMake`
 - `Vulkan SDK`

+The IDE:

+- `CLion`

-if you use `Clion` IDE you don't need to do anything, just open project and run or debug. so fucking simple!
+    if you use `CLion` IDE you don't need to do anything, you can run the project directly after opening it.

+- `Visual Studio`

+    if you use `Visual Studio` i'm not sure if you can run the project directly opening it, maybe you should configure some environments or libraries.

 ## Preview editor